guidias1212/road_to_fullstack/01_INTRODUCTION/12_Agile Methodologies/01_Scrum/README.md

 The User Story **structure** is like:

-As a <Type of User>,
+As a -Type of User-,

-I want <To Perform Some Task>,
+I want -To Perform Some Task-,

-So that <I can achieve some goal/benefit/value>.
+So that -I can achieve some goal/benefit/value-.

 **User Story: Customer’s Cash Withdrawal example:**